 Q4 one of the best fertiliser for Buddleja.
 We have used Q4 for many years.

 Cheaper rose foods often lack the trace elements such as molybdenum, manganese and boron that are essential micro-nutrients so check the analysis carefully.
 A cheaper alternative is blood, fish and bone with added home-made wood-ash or supplemented with sulphate of potash.
-Fish, blood and bone does contain higher nitrogen which, in excess, can result in a lot of soft growth rather than sturdy, woody growth so should be avoided unless the potash content is significantly increased.
+Fish, blood and bone contains higher nitrogen which, in excess, can result in a lot of soft growth rather than sturdy, woody growth so should be avoided unless the potash content is significantly increased.

 The correct amount to give depends on how rich the soil is but in general about a large cup-full per plant is should be sufficient.
 The fertiliser can be applied as a top dressing or lightly raked into the soil at the base of the plant.
 Liquid feed is also suitable and can be used throughout the growing season to support flowering tomato feed is high in potash is ideal.

 Buddleja growing in pots